The Bankrate promise

 Reporting credit card fraud

-If you have been a victim of credit card fraud, you do have certain legal rights thanks to the Fair Credit Billing Act.
+If you notice fraudulent charges on your credit card, you do have certain legal rights thanks to the Fair Credit Billing Act.
 To take recourse to this law, you should notify the issuer immediately.
 You can send in a dispute statement (including your card information and a statement of the issue, along with any documents that make your case) to your credit card company’s address for billing inquiries, not the address to which you send your card payments.

-You should send this dispute letter within 60 days of when you first got the card statement with the fraudulent charges.
-It would be best to send this by certified mail with a return receipt so you have proof of delivery.
-You might be authorized to send your dispute letter electronically, but only if your issuer requests that you do so.
+You should send this dispute letter within 60 days of when you first received the card statement with the fraudulent charges.
+It is recommended that you send this by certified mail with a return receipt so you have proof of delivery.
+You might be authorized to send your dispute letter electronically, but only if your issuer offers that option or requests that you do so.

 The card issuer should acknowledge your letter within 30 days of receipt, and it should also resolve your issue within 90 days of getting it.
-While the issuer is completing its investigation, they cannot try to collect payment, charge interest or report any late payments on the disputed charges.
+While the issuer is completing its credit card fraud investigation, it cannot try to collect payment, charge interest or report any late payments on the disputed charges.
 The same rules do not apply to any authorized charges made during the same billing cycle; those will continue to accrue interest if they are not paid on time.

-Most credit card companies today offer zero-liability fraud protection if you report the charges within 30 days.
-By law, your liability is limited to $50 for card-present fraud.
-Meaning, the most you could be liable for is $50, thanks to the Fair Credit Billing Act.
+Many credit card companies today offer zero-liability fraud protection if you report the charges within 30 days.
+By law, your liability is limited to $50 for card-present fraud, meaning that the most you could be liable for is $50, thanks to the Fair Credit Billing Act.

-Regardless of liability, you obviously want to report fraud as soon as you notice someone is using your account.
-If you fail to report the fraud, you’ll be responsible to pay the bill when it is due.
+Regardless of liability, you obviously want to report fraud as soon as you notice someone has been using your account.
+If you fail to report the fraud, you’ll be responsible for paying the bill when it is due.
 Once you make a claim, you’re not responsible for any charges under investigation; you just have to make your minimum payment based on the charges you made that month.